-We have a high fixed cost base due to our vertically integrated business model, including the fact that 938 of our employees as of December 31, 2013 were employed in manufacturing and research and development operations.
+We have a high fixed cost base due to our vertically integrated business model, including the fact that 1,206 of our employees as of December 31, 2014 were employed in manufacturing and research and development operations.
 We may not be able to adjust these fixed costs quickly to adapt to rapidly changing market conditions.
 Our gross profit and gross margin are greatly affected by our sales volume and volatility on a quarterly basis and the corresponding absorption of fixed manufacturing overhead expenses.
 In addition, because we are a vertically integrated manufacturer, insufficient demand for our products may subject us to the risk of high inventory carrying costs and increased inventory obsolescence.
 Given our vertical integration, the rate at which we turn inventory has historically been low when compared to our cost of sales.
 We do not expect this to change significantly in the future and believe that we will have to maintain a relatively high level of inventory compared to our cost of sales.
 As a result, we continue to expect to have a significant amount of working capital invested in inventory.
 We may be required to write down inventory costs in the future and our high inventory costs may have an adverse effect on our gross profits and our results of operations.

-We have a history of losses which may continue in the future.
+We have a history of losses and have a substantial accumulated deficit.

-We have a history of losses and we may incur additional losses in future periods.
-In the years ended December 31, 2011, 2012 and 2013, we experienced net losses of \$5.3 million, \$0.9 million and \$1.4 million, respectively.
-As of December 31, 2013 and March 31, 2014, our accumulated deficit was \$83.3 million and \$83.2 million, respectively.
-These losses were due to expenditures made to expand our business, including expenditures for hiring additional research and development, and sales and marketing personnel, and expenditures to expand and maintain our manufacturing facilities and research and development operations.
-We expect to continue to make significant expenditures related to our business, including expenditures for hiring additional research and development, and sales and marketing personnel, and expenditures to maintain and expand our manufacturing facilities and research and development operations.
+We have a history of losses and have a substantial accumulated deficit.
+In the years ended December 31, 2013 and 2012, we experienced net losses of \$1.4 million and \$0.9 million, respectively.
+In 2014, we experienced a profit of \$4.3 million.
+As of December 31, 2014 and 2013, our accumulated deficit was \$79.0 million and \$83.3 million, respectively.
+These losses were due to expenditures made to expand our business, including expenditures for hiring additional research and development, and sales and marketing personnel, and expenditures to expand and maintain our manufacturing facilities and research and development, and sales and marketing personnel, and expenditures related to our business, including expenditures for hiring additional research and development, and sales and marketing personnel, and expenditures to maintain and expand our manufacturing facilities and research and development operations.
 In addition, we have incurred significant additional time demands and legal, accounting and other expenses since we became a public company in September 2013.
 Our management and other personnel devote a substantial amount of time to complying with the applicable rules and requirements of being a public company.